bloeys/idc-docs/_GettingStarted/AddingACommand.md

       class Player : MonoBehaviour
       {
+          int health;
           public int maxHealth = 100;
-          int health;

           void Start()
           {
               health = maxHealth;

+              //Remember to register your classes!
               IDCUtils.IDC.AddClass(this);
           }

           //Since no cmd name is given, the IDC
-          //will use the method name as the cmd name [IDCCmd]
+          //will use the method name 'HealPlayer' as the cmd name [IDCCmd]
           public void HealPlayer(int healAmount)
           {